sheetbase/app-scripts_v1/README.md

 - `--vendor`: A vendor module.
 - `--bundle`: Merge dependencies with the module.
 - `--no-polyfill`: Not include polyfill for build --app.
-- `--no-pre-exposed`: Not expose the module.
+- `--no-init`: Not init the default instance of the module.

 ### Push